HavyNine/Big-Data-with-PySpark/Big Data Fundamentals with PySpark/Big Data Fundamentals with PySpark.md

 In the previous exercise, you have subset the data using select() operator which is mainly used to subset the DataFrame column-wise.
 What if you want to subset the DataFrame based on a condition (for example, select all rows where the sex is Female).
 In this exercise, you will filter the rows in the people_df DataFrame in which 'sex' is female and male and create two different datasets.
 Finally, you'll count the number of rows in each of those datasets.

+## Running SQL Queries Programmatically - 17

+DataFrames can easily be manipulated using SQL queries in PySpark.
+The sql() function on a SparkSession enables applications to run SQL queries programmatically and returns the result as another DataFrame.
+In this exercise, you'll create a temporary table of the people_df DataFrame that you created previously, then construct a query to select the names of the people from the temporary table and assign the result to a new DataFrame.

+## SQL Queries on DataFrame - 18